NetInventors/sw.ext.neti_stock_change_cache_condition/README.md

+**NOTE**: If you are viewing this on GitHub, please be advised that the repo has been moved to [GitLab](https://gitlab.netinventors.de/shopware/labs/NetiStockChangeCacheCondition) and we will no longer respond to Pull Requests on this repo, as it is only a mirror of the GitLab repository.

 # StockChangeCacheCondition
 This plugin prevents the cache invalidation if only the stock attribute is changed (via doctrine model) and no threshold (https://en-community.shopware.com/_detail_1532.html) is exceeded.